accentor/api-client-js/README.md

 ```

 ### Overview of functions
 All functions should be provided with an auth object containing the `device_id` and `secret`.
-In case an auth token isn't necessary (ie. when creating an auth token), you can simply pass an empty object.
+When creating an auth token, you can leave out this object.

 Not every function is available for every model.
 Only the routes available to that model can be called.
 ```js